-You’re sitting down at the end of the day with a tangible sense of calm and control, maybe even excitement, about the important things in life.
+You can sit down at the end of the day with a tangible sense of calm and control, maybe even excitement, about the most important things in life.

 It took years to figure out that both were, and are, central to your satisfaction about how to spend your time.

 Knowing what matters to you, and being able to express it, is one of the key benefits of time management.
-This is often in the form of goals, either in your head, or that you’ve put on paper (of all the tips on setting goals, this one’s a ‘must do’).
+This is often in the form of goals, either in the ones in your head, or, better still, the ones out of it.

 Whether it’s a simple task, a major project, or even a lifetime ambition, clarity about what you’re doing makes decision making so much easier.
 You know what you want to do and why you want to do it.

 This is why planning is so important.
-Any time spent thinking about what to do is an investment that will pay you back many times over, in both the short and longer term.
+Any time spent thinking about what to do is an investment that will pay you back many times over.
 Planning creates clarity.